Develop an understanding of the theory and practice of counselling with the Master of Counselling at VU.

 Completion of an Australian Graduate Diploma (or equivalent) in a similar discipline.

-Suitability for the profession of counseling as determined at an interview.
+Suitability for the profession of counselling as determined at an interview.